 The mean surface temperature of different land cover classes was calculated and converted to departures from the coolest land class, 'Mangroves' (Figure 8).
-'Monsoon rainforest' (+0.9°C) and 'Lophostemon communities' (+2.8°C), commonly found in wet or swampy areas are the next coolest land cover classes.
+'Monsoon rainforest' (+0.9 °C) and 'Lophostemon communities' (+2.8 °C), commonly found in wet or swampy areas are the next coolest land cover classes.
 These results highlight the cooling influence that dense canopy cover and water have on surface temperatures.
 Apart from cooling benefits, these vegetation communities provide valuable ecosystem services.
-Mangroves, for example, provide flood, storm and erosion control, prevent salt water intrusion, provide breeding, spawning and nursery habitat for fish, sequester carbon, enhance biodiversity, and provide recreational opportunities for people (Brander et al., 2012).
+Mangroves, for example, provide flood, storm and erosion control; prevent salt water intrusion; provide breeding, spawning and nursery habitat for fish; sequester carbon; enhance biodiversity; and provide recreational opportunities (Brander et al., 2012).

-Figure 8. a) Mean land surface temperature (LST) and standard deviations for land cover classes showing departures from the coolest land cover class 'Mangroves'. b) Examples of LST for selected areas.
+Figure 8. a) Mean LST and standard deviations for land cover classes showing departures from the coolest land cover class 'Mangroves'. b) Examples of LST for selected areas.

-In contrast, 'Bare ground' is the hottest cover class (+6.1°C) followed by 'Dry grass' (+5.6°C), demonstrating that land that has been cleared or has a cover of sparse dry vegetation are some of the hottest land surfaces in Darwin.
-These 'natural' surfaces tend to cool down more quickly at night than paved surfaces and become relatively cooler during the wet season when the ground has a layer of green vegetation cover.
-'Paved surface' (+4.8°C) has the next highest mean land surface temperature but will not undergo seasonal changes in temperature in the same way as vegetated surfaces.
+In contrast, 'Bare ground' is the hottest cover class (+6.1 °C) followed by 'Dry grass' (+5.6 °C), demonstrating that land that has been cleared or has a cover of sparse dry vegetation cover are some of the hottest land surfaces in Darwin.
+These 'natural' surfaces tend to cool down more quickly at night than paved surfaces and become relatively cooler during the wet season when the ground has a layer of green cover.
+'Paved surface' (+4.8 °C) has the next highest mean land surface temperature but will not undergo seasonal changes in temperature in the same way as vegetated surfaces.

-The next hottest classes are open structured vegetation communities 'Eucalyptus communities' (+4.7°C) and 'Grassland/Sedgeland' (+4.7°C).
-Cured grasses (Buyantuyev and Wu, 2010; Yuan and Bauer, 2007), open tree canopies (Arnfield, 2003; Voogt and Oke, 2003) and more bare ground will be contributing to the higher surface temperatures during the dry season.
-Grasses and shrubs are distinctly cooler in wetter months when the foliage is greener than late in the dry season (see examples in Table 3).
-'Roof dominated' also has an average land surface temperature of +4.7°C
+The next hottest classes are open structured vegetation communities 'Eucalyptus communities' (+4.7 °C) and 'Grassland/Sedgeland' (+4.7 °C).
+Cured grass (Buyantuyev and Wu, 2010; Yuan and Bauer, 2007), an open canopy (Arnfield, 2003; Voogt and Oke, 2003) and more exposed ground will be contributing to the higher surface temperatures during the dry season.
+Grass and shrubs are distinctly cooler in the period between seasons when the foliage is green than later in the dry season (see examples in Table 3).
+'Roof dominated' also has an average land surface temperature of +4.7 °C

 While not specifically listed here, trees along streets, parks, and gardens also confer cooling benefits providing shade to people, vehicles and infrastructure.
-Trees provide other benefits to urban areas, for example, they improve air quality, provide habitat for wild life, extend pavement maintenance times, and reduce erosion, energy use and noise (USEPA, n.d.).
+Trees provide other benefits to urban areas, for example, they improve air quality, provide habitat for wildlife, extend pavement maintenance times, and reduce erosion, energy use and noise (USEPA, n.d.).